Texture Memory-Augmented Deep Patch-Based Image Inpainting: Methodology

 In this module, we focus on generating high-quality patches guided by coarse result patch $\{p_s\}$ and the selected texture prior $\mathcal{T}_c$.
 The goal is not only to synthesize textures without blurry artifacts but also to match the texture distribution of the unmasked region.
 Importantly, $\{p_s\}$ captures global structural prior, which guides the texture synthesis module to have a reasonable global semantic structure.
 Through synthesizing textures on each small patch, we expect to lift the burden of training a general conditional GAN on the entire image.

 \textbf{Network Architecture.} As shown in Fig.~\ref{fig:framework}(c), an encoder-decoder network is adopted as a backbone for texture synthesis, while another simple encoder is designed to encode the texture prior $\mathcal{T}_c$ for PSNet.
 Two skip connections provide the backbone encoder-decoder network with pyramid texture information from the texture memory.
+The pyramid texture priors from $\mathcal{T}_c$ are concatenated to the intermediate feature maps in the backbone encoder-decoder.

 The inputs to the backbone encoder-decoder and texture prior encoder are different.
 To preserve the consistency between the synthesized texture and its neighboring patches, the backbone encoder-decoder takes the initial coarse patches $\{p_s\}$ and its neighboring patches in $\hat{I}_s$ as inputs.
 This can be achieved by using a larger sliding window $3k_p\times 3k_p$ to extract larger patches $\tilde{p}_s$ with stride $s_{\tilde{p}_s}=k_p$.
 As for the input for the texture encoder network, all patches in $\mathcal{T}_c$ will be concatenated as the input.